Growing Zones: 6-10 outdoors(hardy down to 0℉)

 I was first introduced to Chinese Pistache a couple of years ago when landscaping a different home.
 Love this tree and the specimen I received from your store is beautiful!
 Already doing well!
 It is called the **** duckling of trees because it grows from spindly tree to gorgeous shade tree with brilliant red foliage in fall!

 Planting & Care

-Watering: For the first month be sure to water your pistache tree twice weekly.
-By the fifth week, monitor the soil and only water if the top one inch of soil has become dry.
-Due to the pistache having such a deep taproot you’ll need to water generously.
+2. Watering: For the first month, be sure to water your Pistache twice weekly.
 The best way to ensure that you’re watering deeply enough is to place your garden hose next to the base of the tree on a trickle.
-Leave the hose running for about 30 minutes.
-The slow trickle will prevent the water from beading off and it will have a chance to soak deeply into the soil to reach the taproot.

-Fertilizing: For pistache trees that are 5 years (or younger), fertilizer should be introduced during the spring and fall seasons.
-Use a nitrogen based formula with superphosphate if the tree has not grown at least 2-3 feet annually.
+3. Fertilizing: For trees that are five years (or younger), fertilizer should be introduced during the spring and fall seasons.
+Use a nitrogen-based formula with superphosphate if the tree has not grown at least 2 to 3 feet annually.
 Be sure to follow the application instructions provided on the packaging.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|